bunimar/bunimar/README.md

-▞ : “ The stars are watching. ”  -,, 💤
+“ Like eyes , the stars are ever watching . ”

-@ solarium ˶ 16 ★☆
+@ solarium , bodily 16
-💫 ⵌ ！iwc .ᐟ ᐢ..ᐢ﹒agender ╮
+💫 .ᐟ iwc . agender ╮

-【 before you int .ᐟ 】
+【 before you int 】

-︿︿ If you make us uncomfortable, you will be hidden, or possibly blocked.
+.. if you make us uncomfortable, you will be hidden, or possibly blocked .

-︿︿ Although we have a Touch-Trigger, always feel free to interact and approach us unless specified otherwise.
+.. although we have a touch-trigger, always feel free to interact and approach us unless specified otherwise .

-︿︿ If you purposely try to trigger us or those close to us, you will be blocked.
+.. if you purposely try to trigger us or those close to us, you will be blocked .

-≽ fandoms ⵌ ! ‹3 . . ☁️
-╰ ︵ Dreamtale  ,  Undertale and Aus  ,  FNAF , BATIM , 2010 Indie Horror Games ,  Musicals {Hamilton, Ride the Cyclone, SIX, Mean Girls, Heathers}  ,  Vocaloid Songs  ! } ‹3

-Those Held Dearly ~
+> interest .ᐟ ☁️
+╰ ︵ dreamtale . plants / floral . undertale and aus . fnaf . batim . slendytubbies . musicals  .ᐟ

 Broadcast Virus  ,  Charlie  ,  Olympus System ,  Bumblebee  ,  Moon

+those held dearly . . .
+- broadcast virus . charlie . olympus system . bumblebee . moon . petal